pni-lab/connattractor/docs/01-paper.md

 other circle plots).
 **B** Flow-analysis of the single time-frames (based on the vector pointing to the next time-frame) reveal a non-linear difference in brain dynamics during pain and rest (left).
-When introducing weak pain-related signal in the CHNN model during stochastic relaxation, it accurately reproduces these non-linear flow differences (right).
+When introducing weak pain-related signal in the FCHN model during stochastic relaxation, it accurately reproduces these non-linear flow differences (right).
 **C** Simulating activity in the nucleus accumbens (NAc) (the region showing significant activity differences in {cite}`woo2015distinct`) reconstructs the observed non-linear flow difference between up- and downregulation (left).
-**D** Schematic representation of brain dynamics during pain and its up- and downregulation, visualized on the CHNN projection.
+**D** Schematic representation of brain dynamics during pain and its up- and downregulation, visualized on the FCHN projection.
 In the proposed framework, pain does not simply elicit a direct response in certain regions, but instead, shifts spontaneous brain dynamics towards the "action" subsystem, converging to a characteristic "ghost attractor" of pain.
 Up-regulation by NAc de-activation exerts force towards a similar direction (thus increasing the probability of the emergence of "pain-activations") while down-regulation by NAc activation exhibit an opposite effect on brain dynamics, leading to the brain less frequent "visiting" pain-associated states.
-**E** Visualizing meta-analytic activation maps on the CHNN projection captures intimate relations between the corresponding tasks and **F** serves as a basis for a CHNN-based theoretical interpretative framework for spontaneous and task-based brain dynamics.
+**E** Visualizing meta-analytic activation maps on the FCHN projection captures intimate relations between the corresponding tasks and **F** serves as a basis for a FCHN-based theoretical interpretative framework for spontaneous and task-based brain dynamics.
 In the proposed framework, task-based activity is not a mere response to external stimuli in certain brain locations but a perturbation of the brain's characteristic dynamic trajectories, constrained by the underlying functional connectivity.
 From this perspective, "activity maps" from conventional task-based fMRI analyses capture time-averaged differences in these whole brain dynamics.
 :::

 These results provide an intuitive account for how the underlying functional connectivity of the brain can give rise to different activation patterns, depending on the current (extrinsic or intrinsic) input.
-In the CHNN framework, change in input (i.e. a task or stimulation) does not simply switch to the brain into a distinct "mode" of operation but acts as a perturbation of the system's dynamics, resulting in mean activations changes that are only reliable measurable over an extended period of time, as done by conventional task-based fMRI analyses.
+In the FCHN framework, change in input (i.e. a task or stimulation) does not simply switch to the brain into a distinct "mode" of operation but acts as a perturbation of the system's dynamics, resulting in mean activations changes that are only reliable measurable over an extended period of time, as done by conventional task-based fMRI analyses.

-The proposed framework offers much more than visualization and inference of resting state and task based data on the CHNN projection.
+The proposed framework offers much more than visualization and inference of resting state and task based data on the FCHN projection.
 It provides a generative model for observed activity changes, enabling the prediction of brain activity under different conditions.
-To illustrate this, we used the CHNN approach to simulate brain activity during pain stimulation and self-regulation.
-First, we registered the frame-to-frame transitions (i.e. the vector on the 2-dimensional CHNN projection, pointing from a time-frame to the next one) in the real fMRI data for all four
+To illustrate this, we used the FCHN approach to simulate brain activity during pain stimulation and self-regulation.
+First, we registered the frame-to-frame transitions (i.e. the vector on the 2-dimensional FCHN projection, pointing from a time-frame to the next one) in the real fMRI data for all four
 conditions: rest, pain without self-regulation, downregulation, and upregulation.
 Next, we evaluated the average direction in different segments of the projection plane, on a 6x6 grid.
 Finally, we computed the difference between the mean directions observed during rest and pain (without regulation,